Sawyer-Powell/Amble/README.md

    from Amble intermediate representation (AIR).
 2. Simple fold evaluation (no lisp integration)
-3. Lisp integration into fold evaluation, alongside providing support for user defined lisp functions that can be uesd during fold evaluation
+3. Lisp integration into fold evaluation, alongside providing support for user defined lisp functions that can be used during fold evaluation
 4. A JSON parser and renderer for AIR
 5. A web library for developing UIs on top of Amble data